P-47D-16-RE Thunderbolt Serial Number 42-75940

 Wreckage

-Bruce Fenstermaker located this wreck on April 19, 1991, doing a search pattern with villagers from Sauri through Makabo inland from the Bosnek beachead area.
-The wreckage was discovered upside down with Frankfort's remains in the cockpit.
-The tail stabalizer, with the US Army serial number clearly visible was discovered by villager Henkie Wackumbem, of Marcapol village who protected it, and send the site information to US Army CILHI.
+On April 19, 1991, Bruce Fenstermaker located this wreckage of this P-47 Thunderbolt while doing a search pattern with villagers from Sauri through Makabo inland from the Bosnek beachhead area.
+The wreckage was found upside down with Frankfort's remains still in the cockpit.
+The tail stabilizer, with the U.S. Army serial number "275940" was clearly visible when discovered by villager Henkie Wackumbem of Marcapol village who protected it, and send the site information to U.S. Army CILHI.

 Silver Star Award

-Frankfort had been recommended for a Silver Star Medal for his Kavieng escort mission.
-The medal was approved, but he went MIA before it was presented and until his 202 file was reviewed by TAPC after the recovery.
+Frankfort was recommended for a Silver Star Medal for role on February 15, 1944 escort mission over Kavieng.
+The medal was approved, but he went Missing In Action (MIA) before it was presented and until his file was reviewed by TAPC after the recovery of his remains.
 No one in his family knew of the recommendation.
-His brother was asked to go to Fort Eustis, VA. to receive the Silver Star on behalf of his brother.
+His brother, Philip Frankfort asked to go to Fort Eustis, Virginia to receive the Silver Star on behalf of his brother.

 References